hoimingkenny/kenny-website/docs/java/concurreny/multi-threading.md

         1. Same as `Runnable`.
     - <Term>Extends ExecutorService</Term>
       - Starting from Java5, `java.util.concurrent.ExecutorService` introduced support for thread pools.
-      - A way more efficient to manage threads, avoiding the overhead of creating and destroying threads.
+      - A way more efficient to manage threads, **avoiding the overhead of creating and destroying threads**.
       - Different types of thread pools can be created using the static methods of the `Executors` class.
         ![](../assets/nexFixedThreadPool.png)
       ```java